 Three Post-Covid Futures

-Jon and the New Citizenship Project team use their Subject-Consumer-Citizen framework to set out three possible futures for humanity.
+In this piece, I and the New Citizenship Project team use our Subject-Consumer-Citizen framework to set out three possible futures for humanity.